mapsplugin/cordova-plugin-googlemaps-doc/v2.0.0/whats-new-v2/README.md

 }
 ```

-However, `map.getVisibleRegion()` does not support this, you still have to use a callback.
+~~However, `map.getVisibleRegion()` does not support this, you still have to use a callback.~~
+As of the v2.0-beta2, you can use the map.getVisibleRegion() method synchronously.

 ### change 9.
 Chain programming